How to dispose of acrylic paint sustainably by making artist ecobricks

 The definition of an Artist Ecobrick

 An Artist Ecobrick is a plastic bottle that that lives in your art studio or creative space and is stuffed full of all the tiny waste particles and acrylic paint peels from art palettes that come about as a result of your creative process.
+Ideally, you use this bottle within your own space to build something of value to you.

 The unexpected joy that comes from disposing of your acrylic paint in this manner